7 Mistakes to Avoid on Your Next Tech Job Interview

 Make sure your room is tidy

-Not tidying what shows up on the background of your camera, your bed, for instance, or your jammies left randomly over the nightstand lamp, passes across the message that you’re disorganized.
+Tidying up what shows up on your background (at least!) is an important part aspect of preparing for your interview.
+Not making your bed or ignoring your jammies left randomly over the nightstand lamp, passes across the message that you’re disorganized.
 And if you are disorganized with your bed, who’s to say you’re not with your code as well?

 Make sure your camera is in front of you

 If you work with two screens and your camera is not placed right in front of you, the recruiter will feel like you’re doing something else while answering their questions.
-Of course, eye contact is the desirable situation, but if you can’t move your camera to the top of the screen you’re looking at, then the best you can do is to let the recruiter know about it at the beginning of the interview.
+Of course, eye contact is the desirable situation, but if you can’t move your camera to the top of the screen in front of you, then the best you can do is to let the recruiter know about it at the beginning of the interview.

 We’ll leave you a bonus hint: Lighting!
 They don’t say “lights, camera action” in Hollywood for nothing.
 Light your face up!
-And don’t have a big window behind you.
+And avoid having a big window behind you.
 It’ll make your face disappear into darkness.

 2. Not knowing anything about the company you’re applying for